pinnaculum/galacteek/galacteek/docs/manual/en/status.rst

 the quality of your connection to the IPFS peer-to-peer network.

 The more peers you're wired to, the faster the cube will rotate.

+Passing the mouse over the cube will show you live graphs on peers and bandwidth usage.